crazylab/fake-rest-server/README.md

 ### What else can fake-server do?

-Configuration is done by sending a `POST` request to `/add` or by placing a JSON file containing configurations inside a "routes" object (see `default_routes/sample.json` for reference).
+Configuration is done by sending a `POST` request to `/__add` or by placing a JSON file containing configurations inside a "routes" object (see [example](#server-configuration) below for reference).
 Here are the supported features for this version:

 ##### Routes can be RegEx